 Clinical Studies Experience

 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trial of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in clinical practice.
 The information below is derived from a clinical trial database for FANAPT consisting of 2070 patients exposed to FANAPT at doses of 10 mg/day or greater, for the treatment of schizophrenia.
+Of these, 806 received FANAPT for at least 6 months, with 463 exposed to FANAPT for at least 12 months.
 All of these patients who received FANAPT were participating in multiple-dose clinical trials.
 The conditions and duration of treatment with FANAPT varied greatly and included (in overlapping categories), open-label and double-blind phases of studies, inpatients and outpatients, fixed-dose and flexible-dose studies, and short-term and longer-term exposure.

 Adverse reactions during exposure were obtained by general inquiry and recorded by clinical investigators using their own terminology.
 Consequently, to provide a meaningful estimate of the proportion of individuals experiencing adverse reactions, reactions were grouped in standardized categories using MedDRA terminology.